 “Before, The Fetch involved a bit of pinch and zooming to be legible on a mobile and due to the amount of links included, could look overwhelming.
 The forward to a friend/coworker link was also hard to locate pre-responsive days and now it’s nice and clear.”

 … not to mention, many positive comments about the new design.

-While this hasn’t been a highly controlled, scientific study, noticeably less unsubscribes, more forwards and a better experience for The Fetch’s San Francisco subscribers aren’t insignificant upsides from just a few hours’ work.
+While this hasn’t been a highly controlled, scientific study, noticeably less unsubscribes, more forwards, and a better experience for The Fetch’s San Francisco subscribers aren’t insignificant improvements from just a few hours’ work.